illettante/illettante/README.md

 - 👋 Hi, I’m @illettante
-- 👀 I’m interested in general
+- 👀 I’m interested
-- 🌱 I’m currently learning to walk
+- 🌱 I’m currently learning to walk, talk and digest food
 - 💞️ I’m not looking to collaborate
 - 📫 How to reach me ...?